-Spatial analysis is a process of looking at geographical patterns in the data and the relationships between the features.
-Thus, the spatial analysis is also the process by which we could turn raw data into useful information.
-The method can be very simple or more complex, might involve models that mimic the real world by combining data layers as the analysis allows us to study the real-world processes including the present situation of specific areas and features, the change in situation or the trends as it includes all of the transformations, manipulations, and methods that can be applied to geographic data to add value to them, to support decisions, and to reveal patterns and anomalies that are not immediately obvious.
-In a more restricted sense, spatial analysis is the technique applied to structure the human scale, most notably in the analysis of geographic data.
-The demographic data are collected in spatial context and methods of analyses of spatial data include data description, map interpolation, exploratory data analyses (including descriptive statistics), explanatory analyses, and confirmatory data analyses (statistical inference, development and testing of models) (Haining, 1990).
+The spatial analysis is a process of looking at geographical patterns in the data and the relationships between the features and the spatial analysis is also the process by which we could turn raw data into useful information.
+The method can be very simple or difficult, which might involve models that mimic the real world by combining data layers as the analysis allows us to study the real-world processes including the present situation of specific areas and features, it includes all of the transformations, manipulations, and the methods that can be applied to geographic data, to support decisions, and to reveal patterns.
 Spatial analysis functions ranged from simple database query to arithmetic and logical operation to complicated model analysis.
 The spatial analysis is a set of techniques for analysing spatial data.
 The results of spatial analysis are depending on the locations of the objects being analysed.
-ArcGIS is one of the GIS software that could implement spatial analysis techniques requires access to both the locations of objects and their attributes such as.
-Spatial analysis in the study was done based on a data set in which each observation is referenced to Layang-layang on respondents' house location, farm and off-farm activity's location.
+On the other hand, Haining, (1990) found that spatial analysis is the technique applied to structure the human scale, most notably in the analysis of geographic data.
+The demographic data are collected in spatial context and methods of analyses of spatial data include data description, map interpolation, exploratory data analyses, explanatory analyses, and confirmatory data analyses.
+The study will be using ArcGIS software to do all the GIS work.
+ArcGIS is one of the GIS software that could implement spatial analysis techniques requires access to both the locations of objects and their attributes.
+The spatial analysis in the study was done based on a data set in which each observation is referenced to Layang-Layang, Kluang on respondents' house location, farm and off-farm activity's location.